swesterfeld/spectmorph/README.md

 LV2 Support:
 ------------

-Configure should automatically determine via pkg-config wether the lv2 development headers are available.
+Configure should automatically determine via pkg-config whether the lv2 development headers are available.
 When the LV2 plugin doesn't get built, install them.